“And now, Father, send us out to do the work you have given us to do, to love and serve you as faithful witnesses of

 Food for Thought

 There are more than 3000 homeless children attending Baltimore County Public Schools.
 Although these children will receive one or two daily meals at school, they often go hungry when schools are not in session.
-CHC has adopted 22 children and their families and provides them with supplemental food each Friday.
-We invite everyone in our community to contribute to this program either through food or monetary donations or through volunteering to drop off backpacks to the school on Friday mornings.
+CHC has adopted 20 children and their families, and we provide each family with a monthly $50 gift card to the Food Lion grocery store.
+We invite everyone in our community to contribute to this program with monetary donation.
 This vital initiative not only relieves suffering now, but gives the children a better start in life through improved nutrition and higher readiness for learning.

 If you would like to help us with this project, please call the church at 410-252-2711.
 For more details, follow the Food for Thought link above.
 To read a Baltimore Sun article on this effort, click here.